Causal Selection of Covariates in Regression Calibration for Mismeasured Continuous Exposure: REVIEW

-\subsection{Directed Acyclic Graphs for Measurement Error Structures}
+\subsection{2.3 Directed Acyclic Graphs for Measurement Error Structures}

-DAGs have been proposed as a tool to encode assumptions about measurement error processes\cite{HernanCole2009,VanderweeleHernan2012,weisskopf2017trade}.
-For an introduction to application of DAGs in epidemiologic research, please refer to \cite{causalDAGsInEpiResearch1999,HernanRobinsWhatIf}.
-Here, we develop DAGs to clarify the assumptions under non-differential measurement error in the presence of covariates.
-In a DAG involving exposure measurement error, there is an arrow from true exposure $X$ to surrogate exposure $Z$, reflecting that the value of surrogate $Z$ is at least in part determined by $X$.
-It is also typically assumed that surrogate exposure $Z$ does not have any effect on the outcome $Y$ thus lack of arrow from $Z$ to $Y$.
-The directed edge from node $X$ to $Y$ represents the causal effect of interest.

-In this paper, we focus on eight variations of the non-differential exposure measurement error structure introduced by Hernan and Cole\cite{HernanCole2009}.
-The non-differentiality assumption requires the independence between $Z$ and $Y$ conditional on $X$ when there is absence of any covariates $V$, which has been previously defined, e.g. by Carroll et al.\cite{CRS_book}.
-Note that, while a prospective study design prevents exposure measurement from depending on the outcome, thus the lack of arrow from $Y$ to $Z$, the design alone does not guarantee non-differentiality as $Z$ and $Y$ can still be correlated through a common cause.
+In this paper, we focus on eight variations of the non-differential exposure measurement error structure \cite{HernanCole2009,VanderweeleHernan2012,weisskopf2017trade}, represented in the eight causal DAGs in Figure \ref{fig1}.
+The non-differentiality assumption requires the independence between $Z$ and $Y$ conditional on $X$ in the absence of covariate \cite{CRS_book}.

-We partition the covariate set V into eight mutually exclusive subsets of covariate(s), i.e. $V=\overset{\cdot}{\cup} V_j$ and $V_j \cap V_k = \emptyset$ for any $j \ne k$ ($j,k =1,\dots,8$) , with each DAG reflecting how $V_j$ could relate to $X$, $Z$ and $Y$ (Figure \ref{fig1})\cite{zivichuse}.
+We partition the covariate set V into eight mutually exclusive subsets of covariate(s) $V_j$ where $j =1,\dots,8$ , with each DAG reflecting how $V_j$ relates to $X$, $Z$ and $Y$ (Figure \ref{fig1})\cite{zivichuse}.
 For example, DAG 4 describes the scenario where covariate $V_{4(XZY)}$ is both a confounder and directly contributes to measurement error.
 To facilitate reading, we write the additional subscript $(XZY)$ to emphasize the fact that the covariate has an arrow to $X, Z$ and $Y$ under DAG 4.
-Similarly, DAG 2 describes a situation where covariate $V_{2(-ZY)}$ systematically affects measurement error and is a risk factor for the outcome.
 DAG 5 through 8 are replicates of DAG 1 through 4 except the covariate $V_j$ under consideration is no longer a risk factor for the outcome.
-Note that in all eight DAGs, we can replace the arrows from the covariate $V$ to $X$ or $Z$ with a double-headed arrow, when we believe that $V$ does not directly cause changes in $X$ or measurement error (and thus $Z$) but is associated with $X$ or $Z$ via an (unmeasured) common cause.
-This modification however does not change our conclusion on validity and efficiency and therefore will not be discussed separately.
-It has been recommended that measurement error structures be informed by subject matter knowledge a priori as opposed to testing of statistical independencies \cite{vanderweele2013definition,robins2003uniform,vanderweele2019principles}; while subject matter knowledge is often incomplete, fluid and derived from empirical evidence, discussion and debate on analysis results become more elucidated when researchers explicitly state the assumed structure of the measurement error process underpinning the analysis, even if there has not been a consensus for the process itself.